 Norwegians have a special way of crackling up the rind.
 Back home in Australia, I’m used to salting up the strips of rind for at least 30mins.
 The salt draws out the moisture and then you pad it dry.
 With salted rind and a bit of oil the pork is then fried in a hot oven for about 20mins before reducing the temp to cook the rest of the meat.

 However, in Norway they tightly score the rind and then steam it in the oven on a rack-pan with water and tin foil.
 This helps to separate the scores and puffs up the rind.
 The foil is then taken off and the rest of the meat is cooked.
 It makes Norwegian crackling turn out a little different than I’m used to but it is still mighty fine to eat.
 (For the Norwegian way of roasting rib check out Moose’s post Christmas Rib for recipe, tips and tricks.)

-Moose is our family ribbe chef – his roast ribs turns out perfect every time.
-He takes great care with the crackling and likes to spice it up a bit with pepper, rosemary or cloves.
-Potatoes, sauerkraut and tyttebær/cranberry sauce are regulars on the plate.
+Moose is our family ribbe chef – his roast ribs turn out perfect every time.
+He takes great care with the crackling and likes to spice it up with pepper, rosemary or cloves.
+Potatoes, sauerkraut and tyttebær (cranberry) sauce are regulars on the plate.
 Farmor makes her carrot rice (you guessed it, just rice and carrot) and gravy from one of her home-make gravy balls.

 For the Norwegian way of roasting rib check out Moose’s post Christmas Rib for recipe, tips and tricks.